 The inspector should review the output capability calculations for the MOV actuators.
 The inspector should evaluate the electrical calculations for the impact on MOV output capability based on degraded voltage and temperature effects.

 The inspector should review the methods used for determining the design-basis functional requirements for the sample AOVs under the applicable system and environmental parameters for normal, abnormal, and accident conditions.
-The inspector should review the design calculations for the samples.
+The inspector should review the design calculations for the AOV samples.

 For all sampled POVs, the inspector should determine whether the licensee has addressed the potential for pressure locking or thermal binding of POVs.